Hydropanda/Revival/README.md

 # SMP's Revival
 A 16x medieval fantasy resource pack for Minecraft.
 Originally created by SMP.
 Maintained by the staff of the Akenland server, then forked by yours truly.

-This branch is the **Minecraft 1.14** version of the pack, hopefully soon to be 1.16.
+This branch is feature-complete up to **Minecraft 1.14** and will get bits and pieces of future versions as they come.

 ## External Links
 * [Official Website](https://revival.akenland.com)